 - Select the action you want to perform by typing in the appropriate number in the Action field. - Specify the object type that you want to work with.
 Press F4 for a list of object types if you are not sure what they are. - Display a list of objects of the type specified.
-Type in an asterisk () in the Name field and press Enter to display a list of objects (of the type specified) that have already been defined on this subsystem.
+Type in an asterisk (\) in the Name field and press Enter to display a list of objects (of the type specified) that have already been defined on this subsystem.
 You can then select one or more objects to work with in sequence.
-Figure 38 on page 321 shows a list of channels produced in this way. - Define an object with the same attributes as an existing object.
-See "Defining a channel" on page 322. - Choose the local queue manager you want, and whether you want the commands issued on that queue manager or on some remote queue manager.
+Figure 45 on page 343 shows a list of channels produced in this way. - Specify the disposition in the queue-sharing group of the objects you want to work with in the Disposition field.
+The disposition determines where the object is kept and how the object behaves. - Choose the local queue manager, or queue-sharing group to which you want to connect in the Connect name field.
+If you want the commands to be issued on a remote queue manager, choose either the Target queue manager field or the Action queue manager field, depending upon whether the remote queue manager is not or is a member of a queue-sharing group.
+If the remote queue manager is not a member of a queue-sharing group, choose the Target queue manager field.
+If the remote queue manager is a member of a queue-sharing group, choose the Action queue manager field.

-· Choose the wait time for responses to be received.
+• Choose the wait time for responses to be received in the Response wait time field.

-'''

-Row 1 of 8

-List Channels

-Type action codes.
-Then press Enter.
-1=Display 2=Define like 3=Alter 4=Delete

-5=Perform

-7=Stop

-6=Start

-Status

-Name

-Type

-SYSTEM.DEF.CLNTCONN

-CHLCLNTCONN

-SYSTEM.DEF.CLUSRCVR

-CHLCLUSRCVR

-SYSTEM.DEF.CLUSSDR

-CHLCLUSSDR

-SYSTEM.DEF.RECEIVER

-SYSTEM.DEF.REQUESTER

-CHLRECEIVER

-CHLREQUESTER

-CHLSENDER

-SYSTEM.DEF.SENDER

-SYSTEM.DEF.SERVER

-{\tt CHLSERVER}

-SYSTEM.DEF.SVRCONN

-CHLSVRCONN

-End of list

-Command ===>

-F2=Split

-F3=Exit

-F5=Refresh

-F7=Bkwd

-F8=Fwd

-F1=Help

-F9=Swap

-F10=Messages F11=Status

-F12=Cancel

-'''
+List Channels Row 1 of 8 Type action codes.
+The 1=Display 2=Define 6=Start 7=Stop n press Enter. like 3=Alter 4=Manage 5= Perform Name SYSTEM.DEF.CLNTCOM SYSTEM.DEF.CLUSCM SYSTEM.DEF.CLUSSDF SYSTEM.DEF.REQUEST SYSTEM.DEF.SENDER SYSTEM.DEF.SERVER SYSTEM.DEF.SVRCONM R CLUSRCVR CLUSSDR R RECEIVER ER REQUESTER SENDER SERVER Disposition QMGR MQ25 QMGR MQ25 QMGR MQ25 QMGR MQ25 QMGR MQ25 QMGR MQ25 QMGR MQ25 QMGR MQ25 Iist Status INACTIVE INACTIVE INACTIVE INACTIVE INACTIVE INACTIVE Command ===> F1=Help F2=Split F9=Swap F10=Messa F3=Exit ges F11=Status F5=Refresh F12=Cancel F7=Bkwd F8=Fwd

-Figure 38.
+Figure 45.
 Listing channels

-Managing your channels

-Table 28 lists the tasks that you can perform to manage your channels, channel initiators, and listeners.
-It also gives the name of the relevant MQSC command, and points to the page where each task is discussed.

-Table 28.
-Channel tasks

-Task to be performed MQSC command See page

-Define a channel DEFINE CHANNEL 322

-Alter a channel definition ALTER CHANNEL 323

-Display a channel definition DISPLAY CHANNEL 323

-Delete a channel definition DELETE CHANNEL 324

-Start a channel initiator START CHINIT 325

-Stop a channel initiator STOP CHINIT 326

-Display channel initiator information DISPLAY DQM 324

-Start a channel listener START LISTENER 327

-Stop a channel listener STOP LISTENER 327

-Start a channel START CHANNEL 328

-Test a channel PING CHANNEL 329

-Reset message sequence numbers for a channel RESET CHANNEL 330

-Resolve in-doubt messages on a channel RESOLVE CHANNEL 331

-Stop a channel STOP CHANNEL 332

-Display channel status DISPLAY CHSTATUS 333

-Display cluster channels DISPLAY CLUSQMGR 335
+Managing your channels Table 29 lists the tasks that you can per initiators, and listeners.
+It also gives the and points to the page where each task e name of the relevant MQS I Table 29.
+Channel tasks I Task to be performed MQSC command See page I Define a channel DEFINE CHANNEL 344 I Alter a channel definition ALTER CHANNEL 345 I Display a channel definition DISPLAY CHANNEL 345 I Delete a channel definition DELETE CHANNEL 345 I Start a channel initiator START CHINIT 346 I Stop a channel initiator STOP CHINIT 347 I Display channel initiator information DISPLAY DQM 346 I Start a channel listener START LISTENER 348 I Stop a channel listener STOP LISTENER 349 I Start a channel START CHANNEL 349 I Test a channel PING CHANNEL 351 Reset message sequence numbers for a channel RESET CHANNEL 351 I Resolve in-doubt messages on a channel RESOLVE CHANNEL 352 I Stop a channel STOP CHANNEL 352 I Display channel status DISPLAY CHSTATUS 353 I Display cluster channels DISPLAY CLUSQMGR 356